timschreiber/timschreiber.github.com/_posts/2017-05-13-demo-track-sampler.md

 - music
 ---

-One of my hobbies since childhood has been songwriting, and one of my earliest bucket list items is to release an album.
 I came close in 1999 when I recorded a couple of tracks with a Provo, UT band called Mile 5.

 About a year ago, I started devoting more time to music, and about six months ago, I started writing songs and envisioning an album.
 Recently, I decided to get it all done by the end of the year.